ccoutant/dwarf-locations/001a-context.md

 > ### 2.5.1 DWARF Expression Evaluation Context
 >
 > A DWARF expression is evaluated within a context provided by the debugger
 > or other DWARF consumer.
+The context includes the following elements:
 >
 > 1. Required result kind
 >
 >     The kind of result required -- either a location description or a
 >     value -- is determined by the DWARF construct where the expression
 >     is found.
+>
+>     [non-normative] _For example, DWARF attributes with exprval class require a
+>     value and attributes with locdesc class require a location
+>     description (see Section 7.5.5)._
 >
 > 2. Initial stack
 >